Thai Cashew Chicken is a weeknight dinner dream – better than take-out, made in 30 minutes, loaded with flavorful sauce, and less than 350 calories.

 Step 3: Fry Cashews

+Since cashews are the key ingredient of cashew chicken you really want them to shine.
 Add cashews to some hot oil and cook for about a minute until they are golden brown.
-You’ll be amazed at how much toasty flavor and crunch this gives the cashews in the finished dish.
+You’ll be amazed at how much toasty flavor and crunch this step gives the finished dish.
 It also gives the cooking oil a bit of extra flavor.
 Set cashews aside.

 Step 4: Fry Chicken